-At the individual player level in the same games, out of the 26 times independent players were asked to reveal their goals, they did so 61% of the time, whereas 85% of the 49 solicitations of dependent players' goal locations were met with a revelation by the dependent player.
-Overall, players revealed their goals 77.3% of the 75 times they were solicited for the information.
+At the individual player level in the same games, out of the 26 times independent players were asked to reveal their goals, they did so 62% of the time, whereas 86% of the 50 solicitations of dependent players' goal locations were met with a revelation by the dependent player, as shown in the bottom row of Table 5.5.
+Overall, players revealed their goals 78% of the 76 times they were solicited for the information.